TheLocust3/FRC-Game-Simulator/README.md

  - Write a better README and push to Github
  - Use jbox2d to add movement to balls and the robot
  - Pull success chances of action from XML
- - Make Shoot and Pickup actions DRY
+ - Make Shoot, Pickup, and Lowgoal actions DRY
  - Implement low goals
+ - Check if robot is in range for highgoal and lowgoal